pflaviuss/rock-paper-scissorODIN/README.md

 The first part goes by creating the index.html and and script.js files.

-Firstly, in the index.html I'me gonna write down the html:5 template where I'm gonna put the script option where I link the script to the html file.
+Firstly, in the index.html I'm gonna write down the html:5 template where I'm gonna put the script option where I link the script to the html file.

 Then I start doing the Javascript part, starting by puting in the variable called options the three options of the game.
 In the getComputerChoice function, I've created the variable choice where I have my variable options chosen randomly using math.floor and math.random.